Valley storage level

 Stage 1: the temporary weir, pipeline and pumps have been installed and the water supply is being redirected to the existing Dungowan to Tamworth water supply pipeline.
 The temporary measures are reducing transmission losses from water travelling via the Peel River to Tamworth.

 Flows in the Peel River downstream of Dungowan have ceased.
 Periodic flows will be released for environmental purposes and to maintain water quality in downstream pools.
-See recent announcement for more information.
+Read announcement for more information.

-Stage 2: works are underway to construct the 19 kilometre permanent underground pipeline from Chaffey Dam to Dungowan.
+Stage 2: works are underway to construct the 19 km permanent underground pipeline from Chaffey Dam to Dungowan.

 During these works Back Woolomin Road and West Bank Road will be closed in sections with local resident access only.
 Traffic management will be in place to safely guide pedestrians and vehicles around our work areas.